 Independent Review of Administrative Law call for evidence – Law Society response

-The Independent Review of Administrative Law has issued a call for evidence on a range of aspects of judicial review.
+The Independent Review of Administrative Law conducted a call for evidence on a range of aspects of judicial review.

 These areas for which evidence is requested include: